score-partners/score.partners/process/1-discovery.md

     * Partners proposing a new solution should first make a community post in the [**propose a new working group category**](https://score.community/c/working-groups/new-working-groups).
     * Secondly, they can fill out the [**solution based proposal template**](https://score.community/t/partnership-update-overview-of-activity-for-september-october-and-november-2018/493/8).
 (NOTE: This is still in beta testing, and will be update here once validated)

-This process is managed by Joran, Gent, - WP3 lead.
+This process is managed by Joran, Gent - WP3 lead.

 ## Identifying shared challenges and solutions